 5. When the Access Seeker has met the conditions set out in paragraph 4 above, it must report any fault that the Access Provider falls under the Access Provider’s responsibility, as set out in paragraph 1 above, to the Access Provider and provide reasonable information regarding the fault by raised a Customer Problem ticket.

-6. If the fault is found to be outside of the Access Provider’s responsibility, as set out in paragraph 1 above, or where the Access Provider cannot confirm the presence of a fault, the Access Provider may charges the Access Seeker on a time and materials basis.
+6. If the fault is found to be outside of the Access Provider’s responsibility, as set out in paragraph 1 above, or where the Access Provider cannot confirm the presence of a fault, the Access Provider may charge the Access Seeker on a time and materials basis.

 7. The Access Provider will not accept any report of a fault from End User of the Access Seeker.
 Any End User of the Access Seeker mistakenly contacting the Access Provider will be advised to